 So today, we want to challenge people to start serving, start doing ministry early in their discipleship process.
 This could be serving their neighbor, praying for people, feeding the hungry, and many other lifestyle ministry actions.
 Learn to listen to the Holy Spirit and become a Spirit-led servant.
 He will lead you to ministry opportunities all around you.
 Doing ministry as a lifestyle also includes finding a regular place to serve in the body of Christ, which includes the process of finding your SHAPE and Servant Profile and connecting it to a serving role in the life of the church.
 Disciples of Jesus don’t do ministry occasionally, it’s a lifestyle.

 While Jesus taught the crowds and his 12 disciples wherever he went, Jesus called three of them (Peter, James and John) into an intensive discipleship group where he spent more time with them than the others to nurture “accelerated growth” and development.
-So, an essential part of the discipleship process is for us to:

-Disciple others through a Discipleship Intensive Group (DIG).
+Disciple Others Through a Discipleship Intensive Group (DIG)

 Jesus didn’t call us to just be disciples, he called us to make disciples.
 Because we repeatedly see Jesus pull aside Peter, James and John (Mark 5:37, 9:2, 13:3, 14:33, etc.), and because these three men are featured in the Book of Acts, many people have noticed that Peter, James and John grew faster and seemed to grasp more fully the lessons of discipleship Jesus was teaching.
 While he met with many people in one-time individual meetings, there is no record of Jesus ever discipling someone one-on-one.
 He did it in groups or 3 or 4 or 12.
 This fact doesn’t prohibit one-on-one discipleship, but it does commend to us Jesus’ method.